ivangfr/axon-springboot-websocket/README.md

 ## TODO

-- show total order when select dishes;
 - add order in restaurant-service;
 - use axios for ajax calls;
-- replace alert to semantic ui modal;
+- show if page is connected to WebSocket.

 ## References